How to install PICR

 -

-the public facing URL including a trailing slash. eg https://clients.mydomain.com/.
+BASE_URLthe public facing URL including a trailing slash. eg https://clients.mydomain.com/.

-container listed lower in the docker file. -
+DATABASE_URLYou can leave the defaults here, which match thedbcontainer listed lower in the docker file. -

-this means files aren’t detected “instantly” and will take 20 seconds to be discovered.
+USE_POLLINGthis means files aren’t detected “instantly” and will take 20 seconds to be discovered.
 This has been found to be useful when you have a large number of files.

 Run PICR